Edinburgh-Genome-Foundry/Overhang/README.md

 Overhang uses the [semantic versioning](https://semver.org) scheme.

-## Copyright
+## License = MIT

-Copyright 2021 Edinburgh Genome Foundry
+Overhang is free/libre and open-source software, which means the users have the freedom to run, study, change and distribute the software.

 Overhang was written at the [Edinburgh Genome Foundry](https://edinburgh-genome-foundry.github.io/) by [Peter Vegh](https://github.com/veghp).

+Copyright 2021 Edinburgh Genome Foundry, University of Edinburgh